MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L10_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 5. Click on **Save and Run** and wait for the pipeline to execute successfully.

+    > **Important**: If you see the message "This pipeline needs permission to access resources before this run can continue to Docker Compose to ACI", click on View, Permit and Permit again.
+This is needed to allow the pipeline to create the resource.

     > **Note**: The build may take a few minutes to complete.
 The build definition consists of the following tasks:
     - **AzureResourceManagerTemplateDeployment** uses **bicep** to deploy an Azure Container Registry.
     - **PowerShell** task take the bicep output (acr login server) and creates pipeline variable.